 How Long Does It Take For Tretinoin To Work?

-It starts working immediately.
-Once you start applying tretinoin, you will start reaping all its benefits.
-However, it will take several months before you see actual results.
+It will take several months before you see actual results.

 A study observing the effect of tretinoin on Caucasian skin concluded that tretinoin therapy should be continued for at least six months to notice visible changes in the skin.
 The subjects observed no significant difference in their skin for the first six months.
 However, after 12 months, new collagen fibers developed, and researchers observed overall improvement in their skin (1).

 In another study, the researchers observed visible results after 84 days.
 They found significant improvement in supralabial wrinkles, pigmentation, and nasolabial folds (laugh lines) (2).